The Shocking Truth About Software – Whiteboard Wednesday

 In this Whiteboard Wednesday, Lenny Ford tells you the shocking truth about software.

-And finally, do a little research online.
-Nine times out of 10, there’s a solution for the bug, or the crash, or whatever it is that you’re experiencing.
-Other people have had that problem too, and even if the company hasn’t had time to address it yet, there may be a work around available.
-Users are pretty crafty and there’s some really smart people on the internet and again, they most likely have run into the same problem and quite possibly can provide a solution.
+They most likely have run into the same problem and quite possibly can provide a solution.
 So, that is our shocking truth about software development and software in general.
-You’re going to find bugs on the web or on your desktop, but take it with a grain of salt and you should be able to work through it.
+You will find bugs on the web or on your desktop.
+Take it with a grain of salt.
+You should be able to work through it.